 a major expansion of their Ongoing Book Sale.

 Donations are always welcome.

 A reminder: there are special events from time to time in the book sale area.

 You can get advance notice by sending your email address to:

-Volunteers are always welcome.
-Tasks are varied; even 15 minutes straightening shelves whenever you're at the library would be welcome.
+even 15 minutes straightening shelves whenever you're at the library would be useful.

 Stop in at the Friends workroom next to the restrooms and find out how you can help.